On-Page Optimization: A Comprehensive Guide

 A good internal linking strategy involves:

-- Using keyword-rich anchor text for internal links to signal to Google which keywords the linked page should rank for.
+• Using keyword-rich anchor text for internal links signals to Google which keywords the linked page should rank for.

 By using varied anchor text and strategically placing internal links, you can improve the clarity and effectiveness of your internal linking strategy.
 This not only helps search engines crawl and index your site more effectively but also enhances the user experience by adding internal links and external links to make your content more accessible.